chicken-teriyaki-cup-rice/2fast2macropad/README.md

 # 2fast2macropad -  a macropad copy/paste tool

 It's the app I developed and use for work DAILY.
-Here, you can see the results of the last 10 weeks of daily use -- a crushing 41% in tickets resolved.
+Here, you can see the results of the last 5 weeks of daily use -- a crushing 41% percent of all tickets resolved.

 ![redacted](https://user-images.githubusercontent.com/91502105/212519482-40747a49-21d6-4eef-b867-b7c5055cd8fb.png)